Honda Odyssey (North America): Fifth generation (RL6; 2018)

 The fifth generation Odyssey was unveiled at the 2017 North American International Auto Show in January, Honda Manufacturing of Alabama (HMA) began production on April 26, sales followed on May 25 as a 2018 model.
-A new 10-speed automatic produced at Honda Precision Parts Georgia (HPPG) is Honda's first use of a 10-speed transmission in a production automobile, it is nearly 29 lb lighter than the previous 6-speed.
+A new Honda-developed 10-speed automatic transmission produced at Honda Precision Parts Georgia (HPPG) is Honda's first use of a 10-speed transmission in a production automobile, and reportedly the first 10-speed transmission used in a front-wheel-drive vehicle.
+It is nearly 29 lb lighter than the previous 6-speed.
 Trim levels included LX, EX, EX-L, Touring, and Elite.

 Compared to its predecessor, the fifth generation is 0.7 in narrower, 1.2 in taller and shares the same 118.1 in wheelbase.
-The body is constructed using advanced materials including ultra-high-strength steel, aluminum and magnesium that minimizes weight to up to 75 lb and improve torsional body rigidity up to 44% from the previous generation.
+It also utilizes the latest generation of Honda's Advanced Compatibility Engineering (ACE) body structure which is constructed using advanced materials including ultra-high-strength steel, aluminum and magnesium that minimizes weight to up to 75 lb and improve torsional body rigidity up to 44% from the previous generation.
 The use of structural body adhesives has increased compared to the 4th gen with 145 ft used.
 High-strength steel comprises 55% of the body.
 Like the Acura MDX and Pilot, the redesigned Odyssey features a 1500 MPa hot stamped outer front door stiffener ring and forged aluminum front suspension lower control arms.

-The Odyssey introduced options including an array of active safety systems packaged under Honda Sensing as standard along with Forward Collision Warning (FCW) and Lane Departure Warning (LDW), Magic Slide second-row seats, as well as CabinTalk and CabinWatch.
-The driver's seat is now available with 4-way power adjustable lumbar support.
+As well as a new dual-pinion electric power steering system and a new rear suspension with stabilizer bar.

+For the 2018 model year, the EX trim and above feature the Honda Sensing suite of advanced safety and driver-assistive technologies as standard equipment.
+Which includes Collision Mitigation Braking System (CMBS), Lane Keeping Assist (LKAS), Road Departure Mitigation (RDM) and Adaptive Cruise Control (ACC).
+The LaneWatch camera housed in the passenger side-view mirror is replaced for by a Blind Spot Information System (BSI) with Cross Traffic Monitor.

+The EX trim and above feature new Magic Slide second-row seats, which can slide sideways and can be removed with ease.

+The screens for Honda's Navigation System and audio controls have been merged into a single 8-inch Display Audio touchscreen system with CarPlay and Android Auto, as well as CabinControl remote compatibility.
+Touring and Elite models include CabinWatch day/night video monitor, CabinTalk in-car PA system, 4G LTE in-car Wi-Fi hotspot, a 10.2-inch Rear Entertainment System (RES) with Blu-ray and streaming video, hands-free power tailgate, heated steering wheel, LED accent lighting.